AtGCN: A Graph Convolutional Network For Ataxic Gait Detection: Methodology

 The proposed AtGCN model normalises the input using batch normalisation followed by 6 spatiotemporal graph convolution blocks - see \cref{fig:atgcn}.
 The four blocks have 64 channels, followed by the next two with 128 channels with a temporal kernel size of 9.
 A dropout of 0.5 is applied after the first four blocks to avoid overfitting.
 The resulting tensor is vectorised using global average pooling followed by 1 $\times$ 1 convolution layer.
 The classification of gait as either ataxic or healthy is performed using the SoftMax activation.
 To estimate the severity of ataxia, global average pooling is followed by a 1 $\times$ 1 convolution layer that performs regression.
 To arrive at this specific configuration of the model, an ablation study for the number of spatiotemporal graph convolution blocks is performed following \cref{alg:trunc}, whose results are reported in \cref{subsec:ablation}.

 The pre-trained model is composed of 10 blocks of spatiotemporal graph convolution trained on the Deepmind Kinetics human action dataset~\citep{kinetics}.
 The fine-tuning is performed using stochastic gradient descent with a learning rate of $3\times10^{-05}$, a batch size of 64 and epochs set to 500.
 The proposed model is trained on a single NVIDIA V100 GPU.
+An implementation can be found at \url{https://github.com/karannb/ataxia-sync}.